barnabycollins/p5coursework/README.md

 This p5js sketch, at its core, uses Perlin Noise to direct the particles moving around the canvas, causing them to follow organic shapes (as well as each other) without any communication between particles.
 The shapes generated can be changed by providing a numeric 'seed' from which the Perlin Noise derives its structure.

+#### Files included in this package
+- `demo.html`: Webpage demonstrating the sketch with the option to change parameters.
+    - Contents of `demo-assets`: Stylesheet and JS code for `demo.html`.
+- `original.js`: The original sketch code, from [the openprocessing sketch](https://www.openprocessing.org/sketch/566877).
+- `perlinNoise.js`: The class itself: this is what you want to add to projects that use the sketch.
+- `README.md`: This readme.

 &nbsp;

 ## A basic implementation
-The simplest possible JS implementation of this sketch would be the following:
+A simple implementation of this sketch would look like the following:

 ```javascript
 var pNoise;